aliyun/terraform-provider-alicloud/website/docs/r/ga_bandwidth_package_attachment.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 5 mins) Used when create the Bandwidth Package Attachment.
+* `update` - (Defaults to 5 mins) Used when update the Bandwidth Package Attachment.
 * `delete` - (Defaults to 5 mins) Used when delete the Bandwidth Package Attachment.

 ## Import